 Ben De Leon became President of De Leon & Washburn, P.C. on July 1, 2012, the firm’s 35th Anniversary.
 Ben has practiced with the firm since 2005.
-His practice focuses on the areas of administrative law, corporate law, real estate law, labor and employment, appellate law, insurance law and estate planning and probate law.
+His practice focuses on the areas of administrative law, corporate law, real estate law, labor and employment, appellate law, insurance law and construction law.

 Ben’s service-minded nature extends beyond his legal practice to his passion for improving the community.
-Since he was a UT Law School student, where he received a Texas Law Fellowship for work in public interest and served as a student attorney in the Juvenile Justice Clinic, Ben has used his skills as an attorney to help others.
+Since he was a Texas Law School student, where he received a Texas Law Fellowship for work in public interest and served as a student attorney in the Juvenile Justice Clinic, Ben has used his skills as an attorney to help others.
 A native Austinite, Ben is fluent in Spanish, and has represented Spanish-speaking clients pro bono through Volunteer Legal Services of Central Texas since 2005.
 Through Big Brothers Big Sisters of Central Texas, Ben was a Big Brother to his Little Brother, Anthony, for nearly 7 years.
 Ben was named the 2009 National Big Brother of the Year by BBBS of America, out of more than 250,000 mentors nationwide.

 Ben is married to Shannon Lee De Leon; they are the proud parents of daughters, Anna and Winslow, and son, Henry.